swufung/swufung.github.io/_pages/about.md

 Recent News
 ======
+* 06/02/2025: Our draft [Thinking Out of the Box: Hybrid SAT Solving by Unconstrained Continuous Optimization](https://arxiv.org/abs/2506.00674) is out.
+Thanks to Zhiwei Zhang, Anastasios Kyrillidis, Stanley Osher, and Moshe Vardi for the collaboration.
 * 04/24/2025: Our paper [Fast Partial Fourier Transforms for Large-Scale Ptychography](https://arxiv.org/abs/2408.03532) has been accepted by Inverse Problems and Imaging.
 Thanks to Ricardo Parada and Stanley Osher for the collaboration.
 * 02/28/2025: Our draft [Recent Advances in Numerical Solutions for Hamilton-Jacobi PDEs](https://arxiv.org/abs/2502.20833) is out.
 Thanks to Tingwei Meng, Siting Liu, and Stanley Osher for the collaboration.
 * 02/25/2025: Our paper [Laplace Meets Moreau: Smooth Approximation to Infimal Convolutions Using Laplace's Method](https://arxiv.org/abs/2406.02003) has been accepted by JMLR.
 Thanks to Ryan Tibshirani, Howard Heaton, and Stanley Osher for the collaboration.